nikhilango/tourist_guide_zurich/Documentation/README.md

 <a name="therealisation"></a>
 ## The Realisation
 Everything went smoothly until we had to show Mr. Neil where we were.
 I realized that I had not contributed much to the programming.
 Since Nikhil already had experience coding a website, he no longer needed my help with programming, thus we decided to come up with a new plan.
 Instead of programming, I will design the site along with my previous tasks.
-We all agreed and went ahead with it.
+We all agreed and went ahead with it.<br>
 Designing the website was not easy, because most guide websites look very similar.
 I took a lot of inspiration from https://www.zuerich.com/de.
 I really enjoyed documenting due to me keening about writing.
 In addition, Virginia and I also filled in the assignments.

 Virginia was the researcher for our project.
 She gathered tons of information by contacting many websites.
 Searching for information is very difficult, especially when you have to make sure that the text is not identical, which Virginia did a great job of.
 She searched for the 10 best places to visit, the best restaurants in Zurich and also fun activities to do in Zurich.
 Through her research, she learned a lot of new information about Zurich.
 Unfortunately, as mentioned before, Virginia used many websites for her research, but she can't remember every site.
 Therefore, we have linked the sites she was certain of using and have linked them in [the ressources](#ther) section.